ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 1. From the [backup plan details](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-view-policy) page, expand the Actions menu for the plan.

 2. Select **Edit** or **Delete**.
 When you edit, the plan details appear in the side panel.
 You can modify the same information that you specified when you created the plan, such as the name and backup frequency.
+You can enable or disable fast restore, or change which regions fast restore is available in.

 3. Confirm your selections when you're finished.

-### Reviewing backup jobs in the UI
+### Review backup jobs in the UI
 {: #backup-jobs-manage}

 You can see backup jobs that are running, completed, or failed when a backup is triggered.
 For more information, see [Viewing backup policy jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).